 - BA Literary Studies - MA Creative Publishing and Critical Journalism

 - BA Literary Studies - MA Liberal Studies

-This page outlines requirements for the BA in Literary Studies with a concentration in Writing.
-Students can also study Writing as a
+Requirements for the BA in Literary Studies with a concentration in Writing

-The New School Free Press, the student newspaper, is a credit-bearing course in which students write, edit, and produce a newspaper.
-Release, the writing program literary magazine, is edited and produced by students.
+The New School Free Press, the student newspaper, is also a credit-bearing course in which students write, edit, and produce the newspaper.
+Release, the Writing program's literary magazine, is edited and produced by students as well.

 Faculty members in Literary Studies regard critical and theoretical writing as a process that is as creative as writing poetry, fiction, and drama.
 Students are encouraged to begin with 2000-level courses in Literature (LLSL) and Writing (LLSW) as they consider one of these two concentrations.
 Two required Literary Introductions courses (The Invention of Literature, offered every fall, and Literary Reinvention, offered every spring), focusing on texts from the classic to the contemporary, enable students to build a solid foundation in literary studies and provide them with a common language and literary experience as they proceed to more advanced study.
 Literary Studies students can also apply to continue their writing and literature coursework abroad beginning in their sophomore year, in Paris, London, Rome, or Verona.
 In their junior or senior year, all students are required to take an intensive single-text course in which both critics and practitioners of writing explore the nuances of a major work, as well as a Reading for Writers course combining the reading of great works with creative writing.